 DIY Corner Wood Floating Desk With Simple Brackets

 We absolutely love utilizing all the space in our home.
 This DIY corner desk was the perfect fit in our basement.
-Learn how to build your own wooden corner desk to capture all the space in your home.
+Learn how to build your own wall corner desk to capture all the space in your home.

-Only one of our children is in “zoom university” right now and the others love creating.
+This DIY desk project continues all the fun things we have been making to turn a room in our basement into a kid craft room.
 We felt creating a DIY floating wooden desk with 3 seats was the perfect DIY basement project for the corner of the room.

 The layout of the small room made it so that a floating corner desk was going to be better.
-If all three children wanted to be in there at once, it may be a little tight but doable.
+It may be a little tight but doable if all three children wanted to be in there at once.
+The best part about this design is that we are able to customize each child’s workspace.

 How to determine the size and desk design?